Giving to charity is worthwhile. A small donation from you can make a big difference to the lives of people in need.

 - Land/property – Got a plot or office space you’re not using?
 Why not donate it?
 The market value might be eligible to be deducted from your profits reducing the amount of Corporation Tax you pay

 - Employees – Sounds like a weird one, and it is.
 However, you can temporarily transfer an employee to work for a charity (known as a ‘secondment’) and claim this as a business expense.
-Using your spare time to volunteer can be a great way to give back to great causes, and for employees dedicating hours to charities during work time is classed as taxable and can be claimed back.
+If an employee volunteers for a charity in work time, this also can be claimed.
+Companies must continue to pay employees during this time.

 Want more business boosting content?